We’ve divided our favorite luxury hotels by area:

 The luxurious rooms are amongst the most spacious in Hong Kong.
 Each room features floor-to-ceiling bay windows with breathtaking harbour or city views.
 Onsite facilities include an indoor swimming pool, sauna, steam bath, jacuzzi, solarium and massage services.

 If you fancy visiting the gay bars and clubs, then the Star Ferry is just a 10-minute walk, and the MTR is next door.
 The nearby “Avenue of the Stars” promenade is a great walkway along the waterfront and especially colourful at night.

 Why this hotel: Classic luxury.
-Comfortable rooms.
+Fabulous rooms.
 Great for shopping.

 This beautifully elegant hotel dates back to 1865, boasting an extensive collection of over 1,700 Chinese art pieces.
 Needless to say, the service is exceptional.
 Fit for a queen.